Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been precisely surveyed, or a piece that is being divided, will need a study to find the brand-new corners as well as whole lot lines in South Dakota, which should be permanently noted so they will certainly never come to be lost.
+Land that has actually never been exactly checked, or a piece that is being divided, will certainly need a study to situate the brand-new corners and lot lines in South Dakota, which ought to be completely noted so they will certainly never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.